Alessandro1103/obsidian/Vault1/Zettelkasten/ML.md

 VS_{H,D} = \{h \in H |\ h \ is \ consistent\ with\ D\}
 $$

-There is no best hypothesis in VS. There is an association between H space and X space:
+There is no best hypothesis in VS. A bigger VS is not better than the small ones (lose of generical power).
+There is an association between H space and X space:
 $$
 h_1(x) =
 \begin{cases}